 These diseases are caused by three soil-borne fungi of the Alternaria species.
 Infected seeds can be the primary source of inoculum.
 If they are planted and the environmental conditions are favorable, severe losses can occur.
 The secondary spread between plants is facilitated by wind movement and by insects.
 Temperatures above 20°C, prolonged leaf wetness, and high humidity favor the spread of the disease.
 The incidence may be important on peanut crops irrigated during the post-rainy season.
 Depending on the occurrence and severity of the disease, pod and fodder yields can be reduced up to 22% and 63% respectively.

-No effective alternative treatment has been found against these diseases so far.
+No effective alternative treatment has been found against this disease so far.
+Spraying of 3g/l of copper oxychloride after appearance of symptoms is very effective against this disease.

 Always consider an integrated approach with preventive measures together with biological treatment if available.
-Chemical control measures include the foliar application of mancozeb, copper oxychloride.
+Chemical control measures include the foliar application of mancozeb (3 g/l of water) after the first symptoms have appeared.